 Seniors on a Mission was founded in 1999 by Joanne Hickox, a Canadian farm-girl, who is the oldest of 42 grandchildren.
 Growing up, she had only adults to relate to which led to an early respect and admiration for the elders in her life.
 More than 25 years ago, Joanne moved to the United States, where she met and married Bryan Hickox.
-Joanne has spent the last 10+ years loving and encouraging senior citizens and believes it to be her personal purpose and mission.
+Joanne has spent the last 20+ years loving and encouraging senior adults and believes it to be her personal purpose and mission.
 Joanne was ordained at Beaches Chapel Church in 2011.

 In 1999, Seniors on a Mission operated under the name, Barnabas International, Inc. and began with a small group of senior citizens making monthly social outings that allowed them to fellowship with one another where they would normally be sitting in their homes alone.

 By 2005, one of the senior citizens suggested that they do some good for the community during one of their group outings, thus laying the foundation of what would later become the Seniors on a Mission program.